 If you’re already getting benefits including Universal Credit and other means-tested benefits, you can apply for a Budgeting Advance or Budgeting Loan to help with your deposit.
 These are interest-free and repayments are taken out of your benefits.

 If you can’t find accommodation that's suitable for you or your family, your local council might help.
-Find more about getting a council home on the Citizens Advice websiteOpens in a new window
+Find more about applying for council housingOpens in a new window on Citizens Advice.

 If you want to rent privately you may be able to save money if you rent directly from a landlord rather than through a letting agent.